 - Place chopped white chocolate into a medium bowl and set aside.

 - Place double cream and chopped strawberries into a small saucepan over a medium heat.
 Keep stirring until it comes to simmer and the strawberries are soft and start to fall apart (it should take about 7- 10 minutes).
 Remove from the heat and pour this mixture over the white chocolate.
-Add 3 tbsp of butter and leave the mixture, without stirring it for 2 minutes.
+Add 3 tablespoon of butter and leave the mixture, without stirring it for 2 minutes.
 Add food colouring and mix until smooth.

 - Push the mixture through a sieve into a jug (to get rid of the strawberry seeds), then, while it is still runny, pour it over the top and sides of the cake.
 Put the cake in the fridge for about 30 minutes to set.
 Just before serving, top it with fresh strawberries and your choice of decorations